 First things first, you need to know what companies you should actually look for and make the subjects of your research.
 This is the point at which having some hypotheses about your ICP (Ideal Customer Profile) is necessary to move on.
 Without this profile defined, you won’t really know the direction of further research.

-Read What’s the First Step to Building a Good Prospect Base? if you’re not sure about your ICP yet.
+Read What’s the First Step to Building a Good Prospect Base? if you’re not sure about your ICP yet and couple it with the article that talks about why success is the only thing that sells in B2B sales.

 How do I start the research?